Traditional Fine Arts Organization

 - Our website is the world's most valued and visited site

 devoted to American representational art.
-Inspiration for the focus of
+Inspiration for our focus was

 -